 If the student does not desire to go to the emergency room it is recommended that he/she contact Sexual Trauma Services of the Midlands at 803-771-7273 which can be accessed 24-7.
 Sexual Trauma Services provides confidential counseling and legal advocacy free of charge.
 It is also recommended that the student contact the licensed mental health counselor on campus following either of the above, or in cases where neither of the above recommendations is followed.
-The contact person for counseling on campus is Martha Dorrell LISW-CP who can be reached at 803-321-5373 or e-mail martha.dorrell@newberry.edu.
+The contacts for counseling on campus is Martha Dorrell LISW-CP who can be reached at 803-321-5373, e-mail martha.dorrell@newberry.edu or Lisa Gibson LPC, LAC, at 803-321-5271, lisa.gibson@newberry.edu.
 Through the campus counseling services office, students receive confidential treatment, explore options available, and receive referrals for additional support and legal advocacy, as desired.

 When a student is seen within the Newberry College Counseling Services office, and reports sexual harassment or physical sexual assault, the student is asked if they desire to report and/ or press charges.
 If a student desires to report and/or press charges, with permission from the student, the counselor will contact the Title IX Coordinator, Christina Wendland @ 803-321-5193, who then may contact Campus Security.
 If the student desires to speak only to the Newberry City Police, with permission from the student, the counselor will assist the student in contacting the designated officer of the Newberry City Police Department.
 The student will also meet with the sexual assault advocate within the Newberry City Police Department.
-The student does not desire to report, press charges, but would like more information on additional counseling beyond the Newberry College campus, and/or legal advocacy, the Newberry College Counselor will refer the student to Sexual Trauma of the Midlands at 803-790-8208.
+The student will be referred to Sexual Trauma Services of the Midlands for additional assistance.
+If the student does not desire to report, press charges, but would like more information on additional counseling beyond the Newberry College campus, and/or legal advocacy, the Newberry College Counselor will refer the student to Sexual Trauma of the Midlands at 803-790-8208.
 If the sexual assault creates a hostile environment on campus, the counselor is required to contact the Title IX Coordinator.